Skip to main content

 Result

-The success of the J-RISE project will build evidence on the efficacy of using upstream approaches to improving HIV, PrEP, and/or employment related outcomes among Black justice-involved adults who are currently incarcerated, on probation/parole, or have a history of negative interactions with law enforcement.
+The success of the J-RISE project will build evidence on the efficacy of using upstream approaches to improving HIV, PrEP, and/or employment related outcomes among adults who are currently incarcerated, on probation/parole, or have a history of negative interactions with law enforcement.

 Project Leads